Who are the best people to talk to at The Vineyard about my child’s difficulties with learning/ Special Educational Needs or disability?

 How will the progress of learners with SEND be monitored?

-- Progress is reviewed formally each term and discussed with the Headteacher, the AHT for Children and Families and relevant Directors of Learning.
+- Progress is reviewed formally each term and discussed with the Headteacher, the AHT and relevant Directors of Learning

-- Progress is also monitored by the AHT for Children and Families through additional standardised assessments, monitoring of progress within groups or individual teaching sessions and by outside agencies where relevant.
+- Progress is also monitored by the AHT :Inclusion through additional standardised assessments, monitoring of progress within groups or individual teaching sessions and by outside agencies where relevant.

 What support is offered to parents of children with SEND?